 We will begin this year with the Advent season and continue on through the season of Epiphany (the manifestation of Christ), Lent (the temptation and death of Christ), Easter (the resurrection of Christ), and Pentecost (the Spirit of Christ).
 As we explore each of these Church calendar seasons, we will do so from the perspective of women who are redeemed and beloved of God, His daughters on mission to live out the gospel in our daily lives.

-Each season will bring a different opportunity to learn and grow through guided Scripture study, engaging with other women in ministry, and learning from intentional teaching, led by Becky Weiss, a certified Biblical Life Coach and the founder of Simple Deep Life.
+Each season will bring a different opportunity to learn and grow through guided Scripture study, engaging with other women in ministry, and learning from intentional teaching or discussion, led by Becky Weiss, a certified Biblical Life Coach and the founder of Simple Deep Life.

 Join us in 2019 as we seek the Lord through His Word and allow the Spirit to mold and transform us into the likeness of Christ.
 Sisters, we are women called to a purpose and that purpose is to know and make known the God Who loves us and has made a way for us.
 Let’s learn together!